Aisthetic/PSO-PathPlanning/README.md

 # PSO-Pathfinding
-Implement of the Particle Swarm Optimization algorithm  for finding a path in a dynamic environment.
+Implementation of the Particle Swarm Optimization algorithm  for finding a path in a dynamic environment.
 This project contains the algorithm implementation and its environment plus a user interface to visualize the solution(s).

 ## Installation